 Meth can be detected in urine, blood, saliva and even hair for different periods of time that vary from person to person.
 In general, it’s much longer than you’d expect.

 Although the high from meth may last only a few minutes to a few hours, the drug can remain in your body for a much longer period of time.
-Even after the high wears off, your liver remains hard at work breaking down the meth so that it can be removed from your system.
+Even after the high wears off, your liver remains hard at work breaking down the substance so that it can be removed from your system.
 This may lead you to wonder how long meth stays in your body and how long it can be detected on drug tests.

 Article at a Glance:

 - The initial rush from meth can last up to 30 minutes, and the high can last up to 16 hours.

 - Meth can stay in your urine for up to five days.

 - Meth can be found in half-inch hair samples for up to 90 days.